Travel World Planet

 What to See

 All the sections of the palace are open for visitors.
 A part of the Palace called “Zenana Mahal” or Ladies Chamber was converted into a museum in 1974.
-This museum is open for all the visitors and displays some finest portraits and paintings.
+This museum is open for all visitors and displays some of the finest portraits and paintings.

 Eat, Drink, Collect